saracor/SplashFishBot/README.md

 • Enable Auto Loot if not enabled.
 Gameplay -> Controls -> Auto Loot

-• Untick all sound options from the game Audio options, including "Enable Sounds"
+• Untick all sound options from the game Audio options, including 'Enable Sounds'

 • Download 'Better Fishing' addon

 • Enable 'Enhance sounds' option from the addon to 100%

 • Bind your 'Fishing' spell to a keyboard button

+• If you want to be able to fish up BoP items (like rare fish for achievements), download 'Leatrix Plus' addon and select 'Disable loot warnings' from the System menu

 ## Usage